-These Power Pizzelle are small and can be easily tucked into cycling jerseys or bento boxes.
-They’re crisp, but also thick, so they don’t fall apart or crumble when you bite into them or break off pieces.
+These gluten free cookies are perfect for a quick bite on a run, bike ride, or between multiple workouts.
+They are small and can be easily tucked into cycling jerseys or bento boxes.
+They are crisp, but also thick, so they don’t fall apart or crumble when you bite into them or break off pieces.

 1 cup almond flour